izot/smartserver-iot/resources/enocean/EU/Remote/Readme.md

 <a name="EDRPA"></a>
 # EDRPA - EnOcean Double Rocker Pad

 Note that since this package file is based on EEP F6-02-04, users may encounter issues using this package file with older USB 300U radios running an API version prior to 2.6.8.0 (Jan 2017).
+This supports switches containing the PTM 215.

 About this device type package file